mertvural/cookie-consents/README.md

 # cookie consent vue+vite

-Cookie Consent for Vue JS
+Cookie Consent for Vue JS (Version 3 Compatible)

 Allows or deletes cookies.
 There are config files to change the design and add the relevant cookies.
 A lightweight JavaScript plugin to handle cookie consent.